mozilla/telemetry-analysis-service/README.md

 To set the application up, please copy the `.env-dist` file to one named `.env` and then update the variables starting with `AWS_` with the appropriate.

-Set the `SECRET_KEY` variable using the output of the following command:
+Set the `DJANGO_SECRET_KEY` variable using the output of the following command:

     python -c "from django.utils.crypto import get_random_string; print(get_random_string(50))"